Silvano315/Animal-Recognition-App-for-Self-Driving-Cars/README.md

     - Examination of the erroneous images and reflection on possible improvements to the model.

 ## Dataset
 The [**CIFAR-10**](https://www.tensorflow.org/datasets/catalog/cifar10) dataset, which consists of 60,000 32x32 color images in 10 different classes (airplanes, birds, cars, etc.), was used in this project.
-For the purpose of **binary classification**, we selected **two specific classes** for classification:
+For the purpose of **binary classification**, I selected **two specific classes** for classification:

 - **Class 1**: Vehicles
 - **Class 2**: Animals